 Car insurance law

-If you are caught driving a vehicle without insurance on a road or in a public area, the police can police can issue you with a fixed penalty of £300 and 6 penalty points on your driving licence.
+If you are caught driving a vehicle without insurance on a road or in a public area, the police can issue you with a fixed penalty of £300 and 6 penalty points on your driving licence.
 However, if they decide to take you to court, the consequences could be considerably more severe; for example, you could be disqualified from driving and fined up to £5,000.
 Depending on the circumstances, you could even have your vehicle seized and crushed.

 It isn’t enough to just insure the vehicle – the driver must also be insured.
 This means that you cannot let anyone else drive your car unless they are insured to drive it.
 If the car is registered in your name, you could be on the receiving end of the penalty charge.